oracle-livelabs/security/accessgovernancee2e/agent-install/agent-install.md

 ## Task 1: Install OAG Agent on the Compute Instance and Configure

 1. Open a terminal session.
-Move Agent ZIP file from the local file system to zip_oag inside OIG: /home/opc.
+Move Agent ZIP file from the Downloads folder to /home/opc:

     ```
     <copy>cd /home/opc/zip_oag</copy>